-Planting and maintaining shade trees and installing and maintaining solar shading offer job opportunities, which should be matched with workforce-development programs and job opportunities for youth to optimize benefits to marginalized communities.
+Shaded parking lots support public health and safety as temperatures rise and extreme heat waves become more frequent and severe.
+Planting and maintaining shade trees and installing and maintaining solar shading offer job opportunities, which should be matched with workforce development programs and job opportunities for youth to optimize benefits for marginalized communities.